ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 - Programmatically from Java / Kotlin applications

-  How to use Java / Kotlin is described in detail in [README](https://github.com/ydb-platform/ydb-java-dialects/tree/main/liquibase-dialect) of the project, there is also a link to an example of a Spring Boot application.
+  The project's [README](https://github.com/ydb-platform/ydb-java-dialects/tree/main/liquibase-dialect) describes how to use it from Java or Kotlin in detail.
+There is also an [example of a Spring Boot application](https://github.com/ydb-platform/ydb-java-examples/tree/master/jdbc/spring-liquibase-app) using it.

 - Liquibase CLI

   First, you need to install Liquibase itself using [one of the recommended methods](https://docs.liquibase.com/start/install/home.html).
-Then you need to place the actual .jar archives [{{ ydb-short-name }} JDBC driver](https://github.com/ydb-platform/ydb-jdbc-driver/releases) and Liquibase [dialect {{ ydb-short-name }}](https://mvnrepository.com/artifact/tech.ydb.dialects/liquibase-ydb-dialect/1.0.0)
+Then you need to place the `.jar` archives of [{{ ydb-short-name }} JDBC driver](https://github.com/ydb-platform/ydb-jdbc-driver/releases) and Liquibase [{{ ydb-short-name }} dialect](https://mvnrepository.com/artifact/tech.ydb.dialects/liquibase-ydb-dialect/1.0.0) into the `internal/lib` folder.

   ```bash
   # $(which liquibase)